 The majority of Cathay’s medium- and long-haul routes are serviced by a combination of Boeing 777-300ER and Airbus A330 and A350 aircraft, featuring lie-flat Business Class seats in a 1-2-1 configuration.

-The most modern aircraft in the fleet, the A350, is gradually replacing the older A330s, and thankfully for those of us in New Zealand, now flies to Auckland and Christchurch.
+The most modern aircraft in the fleet, the A350, is gradually replacing the older A330s.
+It has been introduced between Hong Kong and Sydney, Melbourne, Brisbane and Perth.

 Premium Economy can be found mostly on medium- and long-haul routes in a 2-3-2 or 2-4-2 configuration.